EgoEnv: Human-centric environment representations from egocentric video: Data collection and annotation details.

-Our video in \refsec{sec:supp_video_demo} shows examples of both tasks to complement the image examples from \reffig{fig:task_example} of the main paper.
+Our video in \refsec{sec:supp_video} shows examples of both tasks to complement the image examples from \reffig{fig:task_example} of the main paper.
 The video highlights the stark contrast between prediction in static images (third-person photos) which contains well-framed images that are easy to recognize, and egocentric video which is much more challenging.
 In this setting, video is tied to quick ego-motion as the camera-wearer moves around the environment and objects are seen only briefly (or not at all) in non-canonical viewpoints.

-\subsection{Matterport3D annotations}
+\subsubsection{Matterport3D annotations}

-For \SC{Room prediction}, navigable location are mapped to room categories using information from the simulator.
+For \SC{RoomPred}, navigable location are mapped to room categories using information from the simulator.
 We map agent positions for each video frame to these categories.
-For \SC{Episodic memory} we use room labels and extracted object positions to generate queries from the $7$ templates above.
+For \SC{NLQ} we use room labels and extracted object positions to generate queries from the $7$ templates above.
 We define objects as ``seen'' if they occupy at least 5\% of the pixels in a given frame.
 We define objects as ``visited'' if the agent is $<$ 1.0m from the object, regardless of its visibility, following embodied navigation protocol (ObjectNav~\cite{batra2020objectnav}).
 Rooms are ``visited'' using the position $\rightarrow$ room category mapping above.
 We generate queries for each template by tracking objects and rooms that are seen and visited over time.
 If there are multiple visitations to an object or room, we ensure unique responses to queries by adapting them to consider only the first (or last) visit.

 \reffig{fig:supp_mp3d_annots} shows annotation statistics for both tasks on Matterport3D.
-Trajectories are fixed length (256 steps) with 4 room transitions on average.
-HouseTours videos are variable length with 6 room transitions on average.
+Trajectories are fixed length (512 steps) with 7 room transitions on average.
 Both visits and moments are short, making it difficult to localize the response to the natural language query, and providing little extra context to recognize rooms.
-See our video in \refsec{sec:supp_video_demo} for examples.
+See our video in \refsec{sec:supp_video} for examples.

-\subsection{HouseTours annotations}
+\subsubsection{HouseTours annotations}